rhys-vdw/unity-destringer/README.md

 result developers do not get compile-time checks on their parameter names, or auto-complete in their code editor.

-I found that I was often writing a lot of boilerplate to wrap `Animator` methods (e.g. `GetFloat`, `SetFloat` etc.) in C# properties.
-This tool automates this process, generating a script exposes a property for each state machine parameter, and regenerates when they change.
+This tool automates this process of writing `Animator` boilerplate, generating a script exposes a property for each state machine parameter, and regenerating when they change.

 ## Install